tomasklaen/uosc/README.md

 For example, this will bind the `p` key to toggle progress bar:

 ```
-p  script-binding uosc/toggleprogressbar
+p  script-binding uosc/toggletimeline
 ```

 ## Commands

 Available commands **uosc** listens on:

-#### `toggleprogressbar`

-Toggle the thin discrete progress bar.

-#### `toggleseekbar`
+#### `toggletimeline`

-Toggle seekbar manually instead of moving a pointer to it.
-Useful to check times without touching the pointer device.

-The toggled state is reset immediately on next pointer move.
+Force expands/retracts the bottom timeline until next mouse move, which will reset its state.

 ## Tips

-If the UI feels sluggish to you, it's probably because the rendering is chained to video frame rate.
-Add this to your `mpv.conf` file to enable interpolation and get a more responsive UI:
+If the UI feels sluggish to you, it's probably because the rendering is chained to playing video frame rate.

+You can test the smoother operation by pausing the video and then using the UI, which will make it render closer to display refresh rate.

+To get this smoothness also while video is playing, add this to your `mpv.conf` file to enable interpolation:

 ```
 interpolation=yes